lvonkacsoh/Flow.Launcher.Plugin.IsPrime/README.md

     + treat negative numbers as invalid as well
     + small adjustments on displayed messages
     + added a small easteregg
+- v1.4 (Clean-Up)
+    + Refactored the code
+    + Excluded one (1) from prime check.
+Yeh, don't know either why it took me so long to add this one.

 ## Problems, errors and feature requests